 Model 3 reveals that compared with university graduates, less educated people were more likely to oppose Europeanisation of social policy.
 Again, this effect lessens when controlling for cultural characteristics in Model 5.
-As before, we do not find evidence of socio-economic cleavages, except a very weak difference between attitudes towards Europeanised social policy among unemployed and employed respondents respectively.
-This result is in line with results of other studies which analysed attitudes towards the welfare state on the nation-state level (Berg, 2007: 124; Mau, 2005).
+As before, we do not find evidence of socioeconomic cleavages, except a very weak difference between attitudes towards Europeanised social policy among unemployed and employed respondents respectively.
+This result is in line with results of other studies which analysed attitudes towards the welfare state on the nationstate level (Berg, 2007: 124; Mau, 2005).

-Model 4 additionally includes the respondent's net equivalent household income (in purchasing power parity, PPP).
+Model 4 additionally includes the respondent's net equivalent household income (in PPP).
 However, there is no significant income effect.
 Even if one removes social class and education from the equation, income does not impact on attitudes towards a European welfare state.

 Model 5 additionally considers cultural characteristics.
-The results indicate that respondents who hold post-materialist attitudes, left-wing attitudes8 and people who identified with the European Union were in favour of Europeanised social policy, whereas
+The results indicate that respondents who hold post-materialist attitudes, left-wing attitudes8 and people who identified with the European Union were in favour of Europeanised social policy, whereas people who hold nationalistic attitudes were opposed to it.
+However, effects are relatively weak.
+Differences between countries seem to be more important as the results in the lower part of Table 3 indicate.
+The regressions display attitudes towards Europeanised social policy of Spaniards